Senior Data Engineering Consultant

 Leading projects, delivery and documentation

-Using your hands-on technical skills to write code, build and deploy solutions
+Using your hands-on technical skills to write code, architect, build and deploy solutions

 Managing and mentoring junior consultants on deliveries

-To be considered, you will be a Data Consultant or Data Engineer who has strong hands-on technical skills in areas such as data modelling, and a track record of leading the design and delivery of data solutions.
+To be considered you must be a Data Consultant or Data Engineer who has strong hands-on technical skills in data modelling / dimensional modelling & architecting BI solutions.

-Your hands-on technical skillset will span data engineering, modelling, integration and migration.
-You will be adaptable and able to work with different tools and technologies, depending on the client and project needs but will ideally possess strength in some or all of:
+Your hands-on technical skillset will need to be strong, and you must have experience of data engineering, data modelling, dimensional modelling and designing/architecting BI solutions.
+You will be adaptable and able to work with different tools and technologies, depending on the client and project needs but will ideally possess strength in some or all of the following:

 MS Fabric stack